kagg-design/kagg-pagespeed-optimization/readme.md

 The PageSpeed Optimization can be installed directly into your plugins folder "as-is".

-Plugin requires php proc_open function to be enabled on server.

 ## WordPress.org Preparation

 The original launch of this version of the PageSpeed Optimization included the folder structure needed for using your plugin on the WordPress.org.
-That folder structure has been moved to its own repo here: https://github.com/kagg/
+That folder structure has been moved to its own repo here: https://github.com/kagg-design/kagg-pagespeed-optimization.

 ## Recommended Tools